-10 questions to make sure you’re ready to become mom + dad.
+10 questions to make sure you're ready to become parents.

 We chatted with relationship experts to find out the most important topics to talk about as a couple before you embark on the biggest adventure of your lives: parenthood.

-Here are the 10 crucial questions to discuss:
+Here are the 10 crucial questions to discuss before having a baby:

 1. Why now?